When using website goals, all central goals are quickly available for analyzing and filtering.

 The website goal "Order" is predefined.
 As a further goal "Product Added to the Shopping Cart" can be set up.

 An order is always tracked, when the order value is submitted to Mapp Intelligence.
 "Product Added to the Shopping Cart" is based on the product status submitted in the e-commerce tracking.

 If you want to define further goals (e.g. newsletter subscription, registration...), separate e-commerce parameters have to be used for each goal.

 For doing so, set up the parameters at Mapp Q3 > Configuration > Custom Parameters > E-Commerce Parameter and submit the data at the corresponding points.

 Please note: As soon as a parameter is tracked (no matter which value is submitted), the goal is set as achieved.
-As a consequence, it wouldn't make sense submitting the value "No" for the goal "Newsletter Registration" for all users, that did not achieve that goal.
+As a consequence, it wouldn't make sense to submit the value "No" for the goal "Newsletter Registration" for all users, which did not achieve that goal.
 When doing so, the goal would be set as achieved in all cases.

 Step 2: Defining website goals